 Step 1: Palpation of transversus abdominus

-In order to know whether you are contracting the correct muscles it is necessary to be able to feel them working.
-Place your hands on the bony parts at the front of your hips.
-These are known as your anterior superior iliac spines (asis).
+In order to know whether you are contracting the correct muscles, it is necessary to be able to feel them working.
+Place your hands on the

-Move your hands in an inch towards your belly button and down and inch towards your toes.
-You should now be directly over the transversus abdominus muscle.
+Move your hands in an inch towards your belly button and down an inch towards your toes.
+You should now be directly over the

 As all the core muscles co-contract, when you feel your transversus contract the others will be contracting also.
 Keep your hands in this position and try each of the techniques below to find which one works for you.